blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 ### 2. Throw away the bank account

 It's clearly been breached.
 I wouldn't trust any money going in or out of that account anymore.
 Close it and open a new one.
-Preferably at another bank that actually gives more than 1% interest, but that's a different discussion.
+Preferably at another bank that actually gives more than 1% savings interest, but that's a different discussion.

 ### 3. Throw away the email too